James W. Ford: End of 1930s onwards

 Earl Browder, reading too much into the dissolution of the Communist International in May 1943 and the wartime alliance of the Soviet Union with America, dissolved the Communist Party in 1944.
 He replaced it with a "Communist Political Association" in an effort to make the organization more mainstream within the United States.
 James Ford was chosen as the vice president of this new formation.
 When in April 1945 Moscow signaled its intense displeasure in the decision to dissolve the Communist Party, Browder was cashiered, and expelled from the reconstituted party in July.
 Although Ford made a public self-criticism of his alleged errors, he was demoted from the top echelon of Communist Party leaders.
-He was not re-elected to the National Committee of the party and was supplanted in his de facto role as “America's leading Black Communist” by Benjamin J. Davis.
+He was not re-elected to the National Committee of the party and was supplanted in his de facto role as "America's leading Black Communist" by Benjamin J. Davis.

-Ford was not targeted by the US Department of Justice in its 1948 prosecution of the top leadership of the CPUSA.
+Later life and death

+Ford died at Beth Israel Hospital in Manhattan, New York on June 21, 1957.